pixiumdigital/pixiumdigital.github.io/_use-case/aeqlia.md

 ### Background

 Early 2020 Oussama approached us with a brilliant and innovative way to collaborate, evaluate and learn for virtual and remote teams.
 2020 has been very challenging for people and businesses and we foresaw a bright future for companies which something is missing here the new world we are living in.
-Pixium accompanied Oussama from project ideation to functional specifications and finally delivered the finished project in December 2020.
+Pixium accompanied him from project ideation to functional specifications and finally delivered the finished project in December 2020.

 ### Mission